A (2+1)-dimensional Gaussian field as fluctuations of quantum random walks on quantum groups: Abstract

 {This paper introduces a (2+1)--dimensional Gaussian field which has the Gaussian free field on the upper half--plane with zero boundary conditions as certain two--dimensional sections.
 Along these sections, called space--like paths, it matches the Gaussian field from eigenvalues of random matrices and from a growing random surface.
 However, along time--like paths the behavior is different.

 The Gaussian field arises as the asymptotic fluctuations in quantum random walks on quantum groups $\Uq$.
 This quantum random walk is a $q$--deformation of previously considered quantum random walks.
-The construction is accomplished utilizing Etingof--Kirillov difference operators in place of differential operators on $GL(n)$.
 When restricted to the space--like paths, the moments of the quantum random walk match the moments of the growing random surface.

 }